OwseiWasTaken/OwseiWasTaken/README.md

 <p>
 oi mate

-what if u wanted to be "owsei", but god sad @OwseiWasTaken

-Im interested in python, and js
+what if u wanted to be "owsei", but god sad @OwseiWasTaken Im interested in python and go
 Im looking to collaborate on: anything that i can help

-dicord: OwseiWasTaken#2183
+dicord: owsei#2183
 </p>